-The Crawford House program provides safe emergency housing for veterans who are homeless and receiving mental health care, and it provides a temporary structured living environment for veterans in VA-provided substance abuse rehabilitation.
+The Crawford House program provides temporary housing for single veterans who are homeless and it provides a temporary structured living environment for veterans for 90 days as they are assisted in finding permanent housing and employment.

 Crawford House provides a drug- and alcohol-free structured environment with 24/7 on-site house managers, case management, counseling, training in independent living skills, and job search assistance.
-It also provides residents with semi-private rooms and bathrooms, three meals every day, snacks, communal kitchen and living areas, laundry facilities and a computer lab.
+It also provides residents with semi-private rooms and bathrooms, three meals every day, snacks, communal kitchen and living areas and laundry facilities.

-Crawford House has beds for 21 veterans, including separate, private and secure accommodations for three women.
-Twelve of the beds are contracted for by the VA Health Care for Homeless Veterans Program (HCHV); seven are contracted for by the VA Substance Abuse Program (SATP).
-The adjacent houses at 425 and 431 S. Weber Street, which are owned and operated by CVRC as transitional housing for homeless veterans, have 9 beds total and provide temporary, low-cost rental housing in a boarding-house environment for up to two years.
+The adjacent houses at 425 and 431 S. Weber Street, which are owned and operated by CVRC as transitional housing for homeless single veterans, have 9 beds total and provide temporary, low-cost rental housing in a boarding-house environment on a transitional basis.

 Programs & Activities

-The goal of the program is to make it possible for homeless veterans to get a job and a place to live on their own by the time they complete their program, or they enter a subsidized housing program or one of the adjacent transition houses.
+The goal of the program is to make it possible for homeless single veterans to get a job and a place to live on their own by the time they complete their program.

 Therapeutic and rehabilitative services provided to all residents include: